Wegovy vs. Ozempic: what is the difference?

 In a clinical trial that compared weekly use of semaglutide 1 mg and 2.4 mg, semaglutide 2.4 mg (the maximum dose of Wegovy) caused more weight loss than semaglutide 1 mg (the typical maintenance dose of Ozempic).

-Another trial found that participants who took 2.4mg of semaglutide (common Wegovy dosage) along with diet and exercise, lost an average of 15% of their body weight by the end of the 68-week trial.
-In comparison, people with diabetes taking 1.0 mg of semaglutide (a common Ozempic dosage), along with diet and exercise, saw an average weight loss of 7% of their body weight over 68 weeks.
+Another trial found that participants who took 2.4 mg of semaglutide (a common Wegovy dosage), along with diet and exercise lost an average of 15% of their body weight by the end of the 68-week trial.
+In comparison, people with diabetes taking 1 mg of semaglutide (a common Ozempic dosage), in tandem with diet and exercise, saw an average weight loss of 7% of their body weight over 68 weeks.

 Both Wegovy and Ozempic can be effective treatment options for weight loss.
-Ultimately, the better drug is the one that is available to you, and covered by your insurance.
 A healthcare provider can help you determine if one of these medications is right for you.
-Ro Body combines GLP-1 with personal coaching to help people lose weight and keep it off.
+Ro Body, for example, combines access to GLP-1 treatment with personal coaching to help people lose weight and keep it off.

 DISCLAIMER